refinedev/refine/.changeset/curvy-pianos-carry.md

 - `key` is used to define the query param key.
 Default value is inferred from the resource and the action.
 For example `posts-create` for `posts` resource and `create` action.

 - `syncId` is used to include the `id` property in the query param key.
 Default value is `false`.
 This is useful for `edit` and `clone` actions.

+## Removed props

+`ignoreAccessControlProvider` prop is removed from buttons.